sah/java-tutorial/01-Selenium.md

 ![Sauce architecture](##Diagram-Sauce.png##)

-The only difference when using Sauce Labs to run your Selenium scripts is that the Internet is the communication layer between your Java class and the Selenium server.
+The only difference when using Sauce Labs to run your Selenium scripts is that the Internet is the communication layer between your Java code and the Selenium server.
 In addition, you have access to a much broader range of browsers than you would have on your local machine, including mobile devices like the iPhone, iPad, and various Android devices.

 Enough about us!
-Let's get your system set up to run Selenium scripts on Sauce Labs.
+Let's get your system set up to run Selenium scripts on the Sauce Labs cloud.

 * _Next_: [Setting up your system to use Sauce with Java](##02-Setup.md##)